Judy Feld Carr: Awards and recognition

 She has received the honorary degree of Doctor of Laws from Laurentian University in 2000 and the honorary degree of Doctor of Humane Letters from the Jewish Theological Seminary, New York in 2002.

 Publications and media

 The account of Feld Carr’s activities has been documented in several sources.
 A biography by Harold Troper was published in 1999 under the title The Ransomed of God: The Remarkable Story Of One Woman's Role in the Rescue of Syrian Jews, republished by Lester, Mason & Begg under the title The Rescuer: The Amazing True Story of How One Woman Helped Save the Jews of Syria.
 A documentary film titled Miss Judy aired on Israeli television in 2011 and was later shown at Canadian film festivals.

 Personal life

 Feld Carr lives in Toronto.
-She has three children from her first marriage and three stepchildren from her second marriage to Donald Carr, a Canadian lawyer and Jewish communal leader.
+She has three children from her first marriage (including finance executive Alan Feld) and three stepchildren from her second marriage to Donald Carr, a Canadian lawyer and Jewish communal leader.